zhmcclient/python-zhmcclient/docs/intro.rst

 Note that an installation of Python packages using `setup.py install` is no longer recommended by the Python packaging community.
 For details, see https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html.
+Installation with `setup.py install` is no longer supported by this package.

 Verification of the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~